diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 a.method (b)
 where method is a method with two parameters (one implicit, one explicit).

-Scala allows you to define operators
+`Scala allows you to define operators`

 To use a package that starts with scala., you can omit the scala prefix.
 For example, import math._ is equivalent to import scala.math._, and math.sqrt(2) is the same as scala.math.sqrt(2).

-Scala doesn’t have static methods, but it has a similar feature, called singleton objects, which we will discuss in detail in Chapter 6.
-Often, a class has a companion object whose methods act just like static methods do in Java.
+`Scala doesn’t have static methods`, but it has a similar feature, called __singleton objects__, which we will discuss in detail in
+Chapter 6.
+Often, a class has a __companion object__ whose methods act just like static methods do in Java.
 For example, the BigInt companion object to the BigInt class has a method probablePrime that generates a random prime number with a given number of bits:
 BigInt.probablePrime(100, scala.util.Random)